 The Health and Safety Executive for Northern Ireland is normally responsible for ensuring that industrial sites comply with DSEAR, while we monitor other sites, such as retail premises.

-For more information, telephone the Health and Safety Executive for Northern Ireland helpline on 0800 0320 121, or call into their information and advice centre.
+For more information, call the Health and Safety Executive for Northern Ireland helpline on 0800 0320 121, or visit their information and advice centre.